 Enjoy Books are sold from late August through October.
 The sale of the books generally generates a profit of at least $10 per book sold (profit varies based on the total number of books sold by band members).
 Orders are filled on an ongoing basis throughout the fall.

-Gift Card Sale Tracy McCutchan and Larry McCutchan
+Gift Card Sale Jennifer Blakeley and Cindy Kelly

 Gift Card Sales are held in the fall.
 Students pre-sell a variety of gift cards, including restaurant, grocery, and department store cards.
 Orders, with payment, are submitted in late October, and the gift cards are available for pick-up in mid-November.
 Students earn a percentage of each gift card sold (percentages vary by type of card sold).

 Hoagie Sales are the biggest student fundraiser.
 There are usually 4 hoagie sales planned throughout the school year on a Saturday morning (2 in the fall and 2 in the spring).
 Students pre-sell hoagies, collect payment, and submit their orders through Sign Up Genius (an online service).
-On the designated Saturday mornings, a group of students and parents meet around 6 a.m. to set up for the hoagie making, and at 8 a.m. all students who sold hoagies plus at least one parent meet at the high school cafeteria to assemble the hoagies.
-When completed, students pay for their hoagies, pick up the number of hoagies they sold, and then deliver the hoagies to their customers.
-Students earn upto 50% of the sale price of the hoagies.
-Please see the Hoagie Manual for more information.
+This year due to the COVID-19, we will be selling pre-made hoagies.
+Students pay for their hoagies, pick up the number of hoagies they sold, and then deliver the hoagies to their customers.
+Students earn $2.00 of the sale price of the hoagies.

 Pie Sales are held in the fall and spring.
 Students pre-sell a variety of frozen pies.
 Orders with payment are submitted about one month before pie delivery.
 The bulk pie order is delivered to the high school in mid-November (the week before Thanksgiving) and in March or April (right before spring break/Easter).
 Students pick up pies and deliver them to their customers.
 Students earn a fixed percentage (approximately $3) of profit per pie sold.